Aire-One/awesome-battery_widget/README.md

 # UPower Battery Widget

 This is my re-implementation of the [awesome-upower-battery][awesome-upower-battery-repository] by [berlam][berlam].
-This widget has a lot of potencial for the [Awesome WM][AwesomeWM] and I wanted to hack it a bit for my personal use.
+This widget has a lot of potential for the [Awesome WM][AwesomeWM] and I wanted to hack it a bit for my personal use.

 UPower is an abstraction for power devices.
 You can use it to access advanced statistics about your power devices.
 UPowerGlib is a Glib interface to access data exposed by UPower.